Every time I make a frittata, I find myself wondering why in the heck I don’t make frittatas more often.

 And best of all, once you’ve mastered the basic recipe, you can pretty much throw in whatever odds and ends you’ve got kicking around in the crisper.

-This particular version takes advantage of two of my current in-season-right-freakin’-now-so-eat-it-while-you-can obsessions – tender sweet peas and pungent garlic scapes – and pairs them up with delicately earthy shiitake mushrooms and chunks of creamy Macedonian-style feta, plus a handful of shredded fresh basil for a simple seasonal meal.
+This particular version takes advantage of two of my current in-season-right-freakin’-now-so-eat-it-while-you-can obsessions – tender sweet peas and pungent garlic scapes, and pairs them up with delicately earthy shiitake mushrooms and chunks of creamy Macedonian-style feta.

 Serve it hot out of the oven with a simple green salad on the side for a satisfying summertime supper, and then sandwich the leftovers between thick slices of hearty sourdough bread for an even better lunch the next day.